chjdev/chjdev.github.io/_posts/2016-06-08-docker-ufw.md

 card_type: summary
 ---

-TL;DR: Docker, by default, directly manipulates iptables in order to work its network magic.
+Docker, by default, directly manipulates iptables in order to work its network magic.
 It thus completely circumvents UFW rules!
 In this post I show strategies to deal with this.

 Problem
 =======